Blue Bell Creameries: Return to shelves and current news

-Even in those states where Blue Bell plans to return, it will not necessarily return to all of its pre-recall markets by the final phase.
+However, even in those states where Blue Bell plans to return, it would not necessarily return to all of its pre-recall markets by the final phase.
 Those markets, including Charlotte, Kansas City, Louisville, and Phoenix, were added based on the fact that Blue Bell will effectively service those areas.
 Wichita, KS was the last to return in mid-April 2023.

 Phase 1 began on August 31, 2015.
 Phase 2 began in November of 2015.
 A month later, phases 3 and 4 began.

-The day following its initial rollout, September 1, Blue Bell resumed production at its Broken Arrow, Oklahoma, facility.
+The day following the initial rollout, September 1, Blue Bell resumed production at its Broken Arrow, Oklahoma, facility.

 On January 28, 2016, the company resumed distribution to large portions of the Southeastern US.